breatheco-de/exercise-contact-list-context/README.md

 # Contact Management Application
 <!-- endhide -->

-Technologies: HTML, CSS, JS, React, React Router, and Context.
+Technologies: HTML, CSS, JS, React, React Router, and Context.API.

 Hello!
 It is time to start doing professional front-end applications.
 This time we will be creating a small contact management application that allows users to: